• Skip to primary navigation

 What wood pellets should I use for smoked chicken?

-You can use any flavor of pellet you choose, but when I’m smoking chicken I love using Traeger Cherry Wood Pellets on my Traeger Ironwood 650.
+You can use any flavor of pellet you choose for bbq smoked chicken thighs.
+Personally, when I’m smoking chicken I love using Traeger Cherry Wood Pellets on my Traeger Ironwood 650.
 Cherry pellets give a slightly sweet, fruity flavor that goes perfectly with white meat.

 What can I serve with pellet smoker chicken thighs?